|Group:||Non Sporting (Group 7)|

 |Club:||Shih Tzu Club Of Victoria Inc|

-Average Lifespan When considering a dog, please realise that you are taking it on for its lifetime.
-Shih Tzu live from between 12 to 16 years of age.
+When considering a dog, please realise that you are taking it on for its lifetime.
+The average life span is 10 to 16 years.